specure/ont-drive-test-tool-tracker/README.md

 Make autorestart of Iperf test on error

+- problems with server side as after error it is not able to connect again
+- possible solutions:
+  - have multiple instances of server and cycle between them + detect server issue and restart server if possible
+- observation:
+  - When there is a network type switch even between mobile network types (e.g. LTE to HSPDA or EDGE or...) and the test survives, the bandwidth is no more limited - maybe if there was technology with lower speeds, and max bandwidth is not reached then it has like more data buffered and therefore it put more data while it does not empty that buffer to a bandwidth value set originally (observable thru emulator network switching)

+There is no check during the running test if mobile data are the one used for network traffic ( possible to add)

 Currently ending and starting phase are not parsed in detail, so we are missing some states of the test
 - like starting, connecting,

-When there is a network type switch even between mobile network types (e.g. LTE to HSPDA or EDGE or...) and the test survives, the bandwidth is no more limited - maybe if there was technology with lower speeds, and max bandwidth is not reached then it has like more data buffered and therefore it put more data while it does not empty that buffer to a bandwidth value set originally (observable thru emulator network switching)

 Currently we are not able to stop test in execution
 - SOLVED

 Do not stop time on pause
 - SOLVED